adioshun/terryum.io/README.md

 e.g. "2016-04-23-Welcome.md" -> "2016-04-23-Welcome_KOR.md"
 ```

 If your files are accepted, I'll post it on the blog with an **expression of your credit**.
+Also, you can post your translated post **on your own blog** for archiving.
+(Please just provide the link of the original source in your mirrored post.)

 > *This post is tranlated in Korean in 2016-01-01 by [Terry Um](http://facebook.com/terryum)*